qiskit-community/qiskit-experiments/docs/tutorials/visualization.rst

 Plotters are easily integrated into custom analysis classes.
 To add a plotter instance to such a class, we define a new ``plotter`` property, pass it relevant data in the analysis class's ``_run_analysis`` method, and return the generated figure alongside our analysis results.
-We use the ``IQPlotter`` class to illustrate how this is done for an arbitrary analysis class.
+We use the :class:`.IQPlotter` class to illustrate how this is done for an arbitrary analysis class.

-To ensure that we have an interface simlar to existing analysis classes, we make our plotter accessible as an ``analysis.plotter`` property and analysis.options.plotter option.
+To ensure that we have an interface similar to existing analysis classes, we make our plotter accessible as an ``analysis.plotter`` property and analysis.options.plotter option.
 The code below accomplishes this for our example ``MyIQAnalysis`` analysis class.
-We set the drawer to MplDrawer to use Matplotlib by default.
+We set the drawer to :class:`.MplDrawer` to use :mod:`matplotlib` by default.
 The plotter property of our analysis class makes it easier to access the plotter instance; i.e., using ``self.plotter`` and ``analysis.plotter``.
 We set default options and figure options in ``_default_options``, but you can still override them as we did above.

-The ``MyIQAnalysis`` class accepts single-shot level 1 IQ data, which consists of an in-phase and quadrature measurement for each shot and circuit. ``_run_analysis`` is passed an ``ExperimentData`` instance which contains IQ data as a list of dictionaries (one per circuit) where their "memory" entries are lists of IQ values (one per shot).
+The ``MyIQAnalysis`` class accepts single-shot level 1 IQ data, which consists of an in-phase and quadrature measurement for each shot and circuit. ``_run_analysis`` is passed an :class:`.ExperimentData` instance which contains IQ data as a list of dictionaries (one per circuit) where their "memory" entries are lists of IQ values (one per shot).
 Each dictionary has a "metadata" entry, with the name of a prepared state: "0", "1", or "2".
 These are our series names.